mlnoga/nightlight/README.md

 |lrgb     |Combine color channels and combine with luminance.
 Inputs are treated as l, r, g and b channels |
 |legal    |Show license and attribution information |

+Input and output files are automatically gunzipped and gzipped if .gz or .gzip suffixes are present in the filename.

 Available flags are:

 | Flag          | Default    | Description |